comit/sonoff-bridge/openHAB.md

 ## openHAB Integration

 After activating the MQTT binding, simply set up items for all Sonoff-Tasmota MQTT topics you are interested in.
-Examples are given below
+Examples are given below.
+Most Sonoff-Tasmota topics are JSON encoded.
+The `JSONPATH` transformation can be used to extract data.
+See the RSSI item.

 **sonoff.items:**
 ```java